 The 2011/12 season was Guardiola's least successful in charge of Barcelona, as they were beaten to the La Liga title by Mourinho's Real Madrid and lost in the Champions League semi-finals to Roberto Di Matteo's Chelsea.
 Despite Barcelona's Copa del Rey success and Lionel Messi's astonishing 73-goal haul, Guardiola was unable to match the silverware haul of previous seasons.

 Guardiola replaced Manuel Pellegrini in 2016 as Manchester City boss.
 His first season was a difficult one as City finished third in the Premier League, behind Chelsea and Tottenham Hotspur.

-Their domination of English soccer ended in 2019/20 when Liverpool stole their Premier League crown.
+Their domination of English football briefly ended in 2019/20 when Liverpool stole their Premier League crown.

-Guardiola has repeatedly failed to deliver the UEFA Champions League title for Manchester City.
+Guardiola struggled to deliver the UEFA Champions League title for Manchester City.
 In 2017/18, despite winning the Premier League at a canter and the League Cup, they were beaten by Liverpool in the quarter-finals.

 In April 2020, Guardiola's mother died at the age of 82 after contracting COVID-19.
 He donated €1million to Spain's fight against the virus.